spazevic/gamer_grade/README.md

-# Node Auth Boilerplate
+# Gamer Grade

-This is a boilerplate for an express app with local user authentication.
-It exists so I have a customized boilerplate so I can use this to start my projects.
+This is a website that allows users to rate games and see the cumlitive rating of those games on the website.

 ## What it includes